UmakanthOS/oscon2018Labs/AzureBlockChain/Blockchain on Azure.md

 	_Copying the endpoint URL_

 1. Return to Chrome and the MetaMask window.
 (If the window is no longer displayed, click the MetaMask icon to the right of the address bar to display it again.)
-Then click the hamburger icon to display the MetaMask menu, and select **Settings** from the menu.
+Then click the hamburger icon to display the MetaMask menu, and select **Settings** from the menu. **If the User Interface you're seeing in Metamask differs from what's displayed in the screenshots here, please scroll down and select/enable the option to switch to the older UI.**

 	![Opening MetaMask settings](Images/open-metamask-settings.png)